wechaty/docusaurus/docusaurus/docs/what-can-you-do-with-wechaty.md

 title: What can you do with Wechaty
 ---

-Wechaty is designed to help users implement their chatbots with straightforward business logic, without the complexities found in the realm of chatbot programming.
-As a developer or a non-technical user, users will be able to create a chatbot that can run on almost all popular instant messaging (IM) applications ([Wechat/Weixin](https://www.wechat.com/en/), [WhatsApp](https://www.whatsapp.com/), [WeCom](https://play.google.com/store/apps/details?id=com.tencent.wework&hl=en&gl=US), [Gitter](https://gitter.im/home/explore), and [Lark](https://www.larksuite.com/), among others).
+Wechaty helps users implement their chatbots with straightforward business logic without the complexities of chatbot programming.
+As a developer, you will be able to create a chatbot that can run on almost all popular instant messaging (IM) applications ([Wechat/Weixin](https://www.wechat.com/en/), [WhatsApp](https://www.whatsapp.com/), [WeCom](https://play.google.com/store/apps/details?id=com.tencent.wework&hl=en&gl=US), [Gitter](https://gitter.im/home/explore), and [Lark](https://www.larksuite.com/), among others).

-With a few lines of code from popular programming languages (Java, Python, PHP, .NET, Kotlin, OpenAPI, JavaScript, Go, Scala, C#, and Rust), users will be able to create a customized chatbot to suit their business needs.
-On top of that, users can add their own code and configure the chatbot effortlessly.
-Also, with its intelligent dialogue management system, handling simple and complex user conversations would be easier.
+With a few lines of code in any of the popular programming languages (Java, Python, PHP, .NET, Kotlin, OpenAPI, JavaScript, Go, Scala, C#, and Rust), you can create a customized chatbot to suit your business needs.
+With Wechaty's intelligent dialogue management system, handling complex user conversations becomes a lot easier.

 Here are some of the things that users and businesses can do with Wechaty: